Consider your audience

 Handouts are optional

-However, if you would like to provide handouts, consider bringing about 50 copies.
-Alternatively, you might provide your e-mail to those who would be interested in corresponding with you about your work.
+However, you are welcome to provide them.
+Alternatively, you might provide your e-mail to those who would be interested in corresponding with you about your work, or include a QR code on your poster.

 The Emerging Scholars event is a celebration of graduate student work.
 We’re proud to offer this opportunity for you to share your work with the Loyola community.
-Invite friends and classmates!
+Invite friends, family and classmates!

 Questions?
-Contact your program operations director, or email Mark Lee, director of graduate student services, at email@example.com.
+Contact Mark Lee, director of graduate student services, at email@example.com.